 The Canon EOS-D60 and the Canon EOS RP are two digital cameras that were announced, respectively, in February 2002 and February 2019.
-The Canon D60 is a DSLR, while the Canon RP is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (Canon D60) and a full frame (Canon RP) sensor.
-The Canon D60 has a resolution of 6.3 megapixels, whereas the Canon RP provides 26.2 MP.
+The D60 is a DSLR, while the Canon RP is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (D60) and a full frame (Canon RP) sensor.
+The D60 has a resolution of 6.3 megapixels, whereas the Canon RP provides 26.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.